jdlee/JDLee_ObsidianNotes/src/site/notes/11_LearningCreatingWriting/11c_ObsidianNotes/11c3h2 Zotero Integration plugin.md

 # Zotero Integration plugin links Zotero to Obsidian for literature notes and citations

+The Zotero Integration plugin makes it possible to extract information from Zotero and insert it into Obsidian.

+This requires that you download and install the BetterBibtext plugin for Zotero.
+Also enable "Quick Copy" in the Settings>>Export and ensure that the citation style is available in Settings>>Cite.

 To configure this plugin first download and enable the Zotero Integration plugin for Obsidian.
-Also download and install the BetterBibtext plugin for Zotero.

 After enabling Zotero Integration, adjust its settings to enable its two main features: Insert citation into a note and creating a note based on Zotero data including highlighted text.

 Once configured you should be able to choose the Zotero Integration command from the command palette (Command P), which should activate the Zotero search bar.
 Selecting a reference from the Zotero search should produce either a citation in the current note or create a literature note.

 The resulting literature note should look something like this: